Fairfield County's Community Foundation

 3. Build six focus area hub pages

-4. Reclaim Fairfield County and launch the donor content cluster
+4. Reclaim Fairfield County & launch a donor content cluster

 6. On-page hygiene at scale